-Travel Services: To drive economies of

-scale by joint contracting and bulk buying,

-we integrated the backend of our holiday

-operations unit.
-This equipped us with

-a unique competitive advantage - of

-profitability, with improved margins
+towards controlling cash outflows.

+Travel Services: To drive economies of scale by joint contracting and bulk buying, we integrated the backend of our holiday business at Thomas Cook and SOTC Travel, creating a consolidated product-contracting operations unit.
+This equipped us with a unique competitive advantage - of operating combined group tours, increase profitability, with improved margins and efficiencies.

 At the front end, we took a strategic decision to operate as distinct entities for marketing, sales & distribution.
-This visibility, market share and leadership.
+This created healthy competition between our brands, while simultaneously enhancing our visibility, market share and leadership.